duguyue100/.vim/README.md

 ## WakaTime

-Will promote for WakaTime key, get it from the website
+Will promote for WakaTime key, get it from the website.

 ## [InkScape](https://inkscape.org/)